 What is Bb Annotate?

-Bb Annotate is the new improved interface for inline marking of Blackboard assignments.
+Bb Annotate is the interface for inline marking of Blackboard assignments.

-It offers you more flexibility in how feedback is provided on work submitted to Blackboard assignments, with a greater range of options for annotating student work.
+It offers you flexibility in how feedback is provided on work submitted to Blackboard assignments, with a range of options for annotating student work.

 Check out our blog post: Blackboard Annotate Quick Start FAQs

 Bb Annotate introductory video